windmill-labs/windmilldocs/docs/flows.md

-# Windmill Flows
+# Flows

-Windmill **Flows** allow you to streamline complex processes and operations by chaining together custom scripts to build dynamic apps.
+**Flows** allow you to streamline complex processes and operations by chaining together custom scripts.
 Each **Flow** is composed of one or more step scripts that can accept inputs, execute a function and then produce an output which can be used by subsequent step scripts.
 Flows contain all of the benefits of Windmill Scripts, offering immediate functionality such as third party app integrations, SQL queries, Slack, custom scripts and more!

-- **Flow Inputs** arguments for each flow can be edited using the flow input wizard or by editing their json-schema.
+- **Flow Inputs** arguments for each flow can be edited using the flow input wizard or by editing their jsonschema.

 - **Step Scripts** can be dynamically added to each flow by clicking the '+' button.
 Scripts can be automatically imported from